Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Reinforcement Learning for Active Reasoning

-\paragraph{Misguided credit assignment.} Inside BTR, $\{\Psi_t\}$ is supermartingale-like under the agent's evolution: the process does not trend down in expectation.
-In other words, once trajectories enter BTR, additional steps are uninformative and tend to reinforce the stall, which substantially reduces the sample efficiency of policy optimization, as long stretches of uninformative interactions provide little useful learning signal.
-More critically, we demonstrate that entering the BTR corrupts \textit{credit assignment}: the uninformative tail can contaminate the credit of early-stage exploratory actions, or even invert their signs, thereby discouraging exploration and leading to suboptimal behaviors.
+\textbf{Misguided credit assignment.} Within BTRs, the potential sequence ${\Psi_t}$ becomes non-decreasing in expectation, \textit{i.e.}, $\mathbb{E}[\Psi_{t+1}\mid b_t] \ge \Psi_t$.
+Consequently, once a trajectory enters the BTR, subsequent steps contribute little task progress and reinforce the stalled dynamics.
+This degrades sample efficiency, as extended uninformative interactions provide limited learning signal.
+More critically, entry into the BTR distorts \textit{credit assignment}: the uninformative tail of a trajectory contaminates the credit attributed to earlier exploratory actions, and may even invert their estimated advantages.
+This mechanism discourages exploration and leads to suboptimal policies.

 We formalize this by analyzing the generalized advantage estimator (GAE)~\citep{schulman2015high}, $\widehat A_t = \sum_{j=0}^{T-t-1} (\gamma\lambda)^j \delta_{t+j}$, where $\gamma\!\in(0,1)$ is the discount factor, $\lambda\!\in[0,1]$ is the GAE parameter, and the TD-error is defined as $\delta_t = r_t + \gamma V_{t+1} - V_t$ with $r_t$ the intermediate reward and $V_t$ the value function at step $t$.
-Here $r_t$ follows the outcome-based RL setting, where only the terminal step yields a nonzero outcome reward.
-The following theorem shows how the BTR can drive the expected advantage of early actions negative, thereby inverting the gradient direction.
+We consider the outcome-based RL setting, in which only the terminal step yields a non-zero reward.
+The following theorem characterizes how entry into the BTR can drive the expected advantage of early actions negative, thereby inverting the gradient direction.